ckim309/Netflix-Key-Performance-Index/README.md

 -------------------------------------------------------------------------------------------------------
+When looking at Netflix on a global scale, there is an increase in the total revenue and the total number of subscribers despite there being an increase in price of a subscription.

 The number of subscribers is important in driving revenue.
 But based on the data, it is not the main factor in generating revenue.
 If it was, then it can be said that the order in which region generates the most revenue is as follows:
   1. US & Canada
   2. EMEA